SovereignCloudStack/website/_i18n/en/jobs/iac-architect.md

 * ensure that these are automatically tested and contribute to our test infrastructure (based on zuul) as needed,
 * contribute to improve transparency and security on our supply chain,
 * contribute to expose our federation concepts consistently to users,
-* work with the upstream communitites to ensure that our work is aligned with them and thus contributes to reduce the fragmentation,
+* work with the upstream communities to ensure that our work is aligned with them and thus contributes to reduce the fragmentation,
 * interact with operators and users to ensure that our work reflects their needs,
 * collaborate closely with the SCS project team and the contractors of the SCS project.